jdoleary/Spellmasons/TasksCurrent.md

 ## Tasks

-- New enemies:
-  - Enemy spellcasters that could poison YOU!
-  - Enemy priest
 - Fix swap
   - bug: chain swapping didn't move me, this occurs when the chain retarget's self
 - Add obstacles to spell effect?
 So freeze can freeze lava?